 - Online gaming - There are few gaming experiences as thrilling, satisfying and downright fun as playing with others online.
 Although you don't technically need a particularly fast connection for most games, the faster the speed, the better the experience will be.

-- Single player gaming - Even single-player games benefit from a web connection.
-Developers are constantly tinkering with their games, fixing bugs and other issues that come to light after a game has released.
+- Single player gaming - Developers are constantly tinkering with their games, fixing bugs and other issues that come to light after a game has released.
 These fixes are known as patches or updates, and are typically downloaded automatically if you're online.
 Sometimes a patch is a few MB, but sometimes they can be enormous - the Xbox One Borderlands Handsome Collection update, for example, was a stonking great 16GB!

-- Buying the hottest games - Increasing numbers of people are downloading their games digitally, using services like veev.co.uk, rather than buying boxed copies from a shop.
-Big blockbuster games can be 50GB these days, and even smaller digital-only games are getting pretty chunky.
+- Buying new games - Increasing numbers of people are downloading their games digitally rather than buying boxed copies from a shop.
+Big blockbuster games can be 50GB+, and even smaller digital-only games are getting pretty chunky.

-- Indie games - The big games publishers get a lot of attention, but some of the most interesting titles now come from independent developers.
+- Indie games - Some of the most interesting titles now come from independent developers.
 Games like Gone Home, Fez, The Binding of Isaac and Goat Simulator, for example - all fascinating, memorable games, and all primarily available through downloads.

 - Downloadable content (DLC) - Many games get extra downloadable content after release (or in some cases, even before release).
 From extra multiplayer maps for series like Call of Duty and Halo, to fully-featured expansion packs, these can greatly enhance the game you're playing, or scratch an itch if you're desperate for more.

-- Film, TV and music - Consoles are about more than games - they've essentially become entertainment hubs.
-You can watch catch-up TV services like BBC iPlayer and All 4, rent movies and TV shows, stream flicks via Netflix and NOW TV, watch feeds of other people playing games, listen to music via services like Spotify (on PS4), browse the web, and so much more.
+- Film, TV and music - You can watch catch-up TV services like BBC iPlayer and All 4, rent movies and TV shows, stream flicks via Netflix and NOW TV, access Sky channels and box sets (if you have Sky TV), watch feeds of other people playing games, listen to music via services like Spotify (on PS4), browse the web, and so much more.
 All these require a decent internet connection, and without one, you're only scratching the surface of what your machine can do.

 How fast does my internet need to be for online gaming?